-Revenue for the first quarter of 2010 increased 3% from the same period in 2009 primarily from new program wins from existing customers and an improving economic environment, which more than offset program declines.
-Revenue increased in our consumer, enterprise communications and storage end markets, which more than offset the decrease in our telecommunications end market compared to the same period in 2009.
-Our production volumes vary each period because of the impacts associated with changes in demand for the products we manufacture, program wins or losses with new, existing or disengaging customers, and seasonality, among other factors.
-Although the global economy has recovered somewhat from the recent economic downturn, we continue to be cautious and expect modest revenue growth throughout each quarter of 2010.
+Revenue for the first half of 2010 increased 8% from the same period in 2009.
+Specifically, end-market revenue increased as follows: storage - 35%; consumer - 18%, servers - 11%; industrial, aerospace and defense, and healthcare - 10%, and enterprise communications - 9%.
+These increases were primarily due to program wins from new and existing customers and increased demand as a result of an improving economic environment.
+These increases were partially offset by a 25% decrease in our telecommunications revenue, driven primarily by declines in demand and customer insourcing.
+Our production volumes and revenue vary each period because of the impacts associated with changes in demand for the products we manufacture, program wins or losses with new, existing or disengaging customers, and seasonality, among other factors.
+Although the global economy has recovered somewhat from the economic downturn, we continue to be cautious and expect modest revenue growth throughout the balance of 2010.